The Fisk/Vanderbilt Dual Degree in Science and Engineering (3+2) Program

 - Electives and major cognate courses

 The student must major in one of the natural sciences, mathematics, or computer science at Fisk.
 Usually the Fisk major will be determined by the desired engineering major field at Vanderbilt.
 The Dual Degree advisor should be consulted on this.
-A more detailed description of appropriate pre-engineering preparation is available in this document.
+A more detailed description of appropriate pre-engineering preparation is available.
 The student must satisfy the degree requirements for the VU degree, including a minimum of 60 hours of Vanderbilt courses -

 - Major courses (approx. 40 hours)